The Meaning of the Justice

 Compare the other Tarot card about justice: Judgement.

-About the Tarot Justice Card
+A. E. Waite about the Tarot Justice Card

 - The Magician